SpectraStudios/CityChamp/README.md

 1. Explore your local city to discover cool locations for AR content.
 2. Scan the areas using a mobile scanning app, such as Polycam, Luma AI, or Scaniverse.
-3. Send your scans to the MeshMap blockchain and earn tokens!
+3. Send your scans to the MeshMap blockchain to receive $MESH and other in-game items!
 4. Earn achievements and collectables for scanning new areas!

 #### (*coming soon!*) For builders 🛠️: (indoor VR, headset)

-1. Choose any scanned area and pay a small amount in CityChamp tokens to use it for your game level.
+1. Choose any scanned area and pay a small amount of $MESH to use it for your game level.
 2. Design the level by placing enemies, weapons, and stat boosts to spawn around the play area.
-3. Submit your level and earn CityChamp tokens every time someone plays it!
+3. Submit your level to receive $MESH every time someone plays it!

 </br>